 - TOFU – Top of the funnel (awareness)

-The user may simply want to investigate a hobby or interest, preferring content that entertains and informs.
+The user may want to investigate a hobby or interest, preferring content that entertains and informs.
 Perhaps they saw something on TV or online that piqued their interest.
 During this phase, your responsibility is to provide educational and exciting content that your visitor desires.

 - MOFU – Middle of the funnel (consideration)

 MOFU represents a smaller and more competent share of your audience because many of your TOFU visitors will innately drop out of the funnel.
-They are aware that your solution exists and are eager to learn more.
+However, they are aware that your solution exists and are eager to learn more.
 What are the advantages and disadvantages?
 What characteristics should they look for?
 Are there any options that they aren’t aware of?